Functional Testing Ensures High Software Quality

 03 Oct.
 2011 Software Testing & QA

-Functional testing plays an extremely importance role in defining the strategy for quality of the product, which is higher in the hierarchy of the software testing process.
-The exterior qualities determined by the functional testing are usability, reliability and functional integrity of the software sub systems.
+Functional testing plays an extremely important role in defining the strategy for the quality of the product, which is higher in the hierarchy of the software testing process.
+The exterior qualities determined by the functional testing are usability, reliability and functional integrity of the software subsystems.
 Even a minor deviation in functional coverage can cost the quality of the product that is being validated.
 It becomes a necessity to ensure customer satisfaction by ensuring maximum coverage of the product against each function or feature being developed.

 Several automated tools have been developed to support the most widely used practice of functional testing, yet they do not ensure the methods that need to be employed or the need for automation.
-It is completely on the software test practitioner to analyze and decrypt the features that need to be automated with best suited techniques.
-Tools only perform operations that that have been instructed and hence it is human judgment that wins the race in the automation era of certifying the product.
+It is completely on the software test practitioner to analyze and decrypt the features that need to be automated with best-suited techniques.
+Tools only perform operations that have been instructed and hence it is the human judgment that wins the race in the automation era of certifying the product.